fullstackjake/jobs/data_science_engineer.md

 Notes:
   * Emcien does not sponsor any Visas
-  * All Developers must work out of our Atlanta Headquarters
+  * All Engineers work out of our Atlanta Headquarters